Brodmann area 48

 Retrosubicular area 48 is a subdivision of the cytoarchitecturally defined hippocampal region of the cerebral cortex.

-In the human it is located on the medial surface of the temporal lobe.
+In the human brain, it is located on the medial surface of the temporal lobe.
 Cytoarchitectually it is bounded rostrally by the perirhinal area 35 and medially by the presubiculum.
 While described by Brodmann (Brodmann-1909), it was not included in his areal maps of human cortex (Brodmann-1909; Brodmann-1910).